zencart/documentation/content/user/template/basic_customizations.md

 ### Where are the buttons and how do I change them?

-Newer templates do not use static button images; instead, they use [CSS buttons](/user/template/buttons/) feature, which generates images in CSS.
+Newer templates do not use static button images; instead, they use [CSS buttons](/user/template/buttons/) feature, which uses CSS to style the text as a button.
+The text used is the alt text for each image button, defined in the language files.

+Note that in the case of a Submit button, the text allowed is limited to 30 characters: if this is exceeded the image is used instead.

 To use CSS Buttons, enable them in
 [Admin > Configuration > Layout Settings](/user/admin_pages/configuration/configuration_layoutsettings/#css_buttons).